Muireann Ní Bhrolcháin

 Dr Muireann Ní Bhrolcháin (15 May 1955 – 14 April 2015) was an Irish academic and activist.
 She was a historian of Early Irish literature, history, and genealogy, with particular interest in Irish women.

 Early life

 Muireann Ní Bhrolcháin grew up in an Irish-speaking household in Salthill, Galway City.
-Her father, Cillian Ó Brolcháin (1905-1976), was professor of physics at UCG (now University of Galway), and her mother Mairéad (Coughlan) was a former domestic science teacher from Macroom, County Cork.
+Her father, Cilian Ó Brolcháin (1905-1976), was professor of physics at UCG (now University of Galway), and her mother Mairéad (Coughlan) was a former domestic science teacher from Macroom, County Cork.
 She had two sisters, Clíona and Deirbhile.
 Ní Bhrolcháin went to school in Galway, attending the Irish-language primary school Scoil Fhursa, followed by Salerno Secondary School.
 Raised in a musical family, she carried on her various creative interests throughout her youth.

 Academic work

 Ní Bhrolcháin attended UCG to study English, philosophy, history and Irish, followed by an MA ancient Irish.
 She gained her doctorate from the Dublin Institute for Advanced Studies (DIAS) in 1982 with a thesis on the Banshenchas (literally "the woman lore").

 At this point she had already begun her decades-long work in teaching, initially as a part-time Irish lecturer at St Patrick's College, Maynooth.
 In 1983 she was appointed lecturer in the Old and Middle Irish (later the Department of Early Irish) at Maynooth University, becoming Senior Lecturer in 1997.
 There, she went on to help establish the Maynooth University Centre for Irish Cultural Heritage, which ran courses for students from 2014.
 Ní Bhrolcháin was chosen to be a member of the university’s Governing Authority from 2010 to 2015.

 In 2009 Ní Bhrolcháin published the book Introduction to Early Irish Literature, which drew together much of her research on Old Irish and Middle Irish texts.
 Her papers were published in many academic journals over her career, including Éigse, Ériu, Léachtaí Cholm Cille, Seanchas Ard Mhacha: journal of the Armagh Diocesan Historical Society and ULIDIA.